Poket-Jony/Marlin-A4MaxPro-2.0.x/README.md

 - The default value for K-factor is `0.22`
 - To turn off the linear advance add `M900 K0` to your [Start Gcode](https://marlinfw.org/docs/features/lin_advance.html#adding-the-k-factor-to-the-g-code-start-script)
 - To calibrate your linear advance K-factor you can use [this form](https://marlinfw.org/tools/lin_advance/k-factor.html).
 - Linear advance K-factor should be calibrated for every material which you use.
-To set new K-factor use `M900` command **or**
+To set new K-factor use `M900` command **OR**
 - Use Linear Advance Settings plugin for Cura to use specific K-factor value in your profiles (or leave it `0` to disable Linear Advance).
 Can be found in Material tab.